lacchain/gas-management/docs/Interaction with RelaySigner.md

 ### After Gas Model deployed

 Entities will be able to use the tools or clients to deploy contracts as normal.
 Instead of pointing directly to the besu it is necessary to point to the RelaySigner.
+They also have to add two parameters at the end of the bytecode, which are the address of the writer node through which the transactions will be sent and the expiration time (timestamp), according to the documentation [How send a transaction](Architecture#how-to-send-a-transaction)

 The RelaySigner will be in charge of adding the organization's node signature and sending the transaction for the contract deployment, after the RelaySigner will be listening for events to verify that bytecode has been deployed.
 In case it has been deployed correctly, it will return an address of the contract deployed in the contractAddress parameter of the transaction receipt.